 Lola Akinmade Akerstrom

 Lola Akinmade Akerstrom turns her Instagram feed it on its head by filling it with big puzzle-piece images that will undoubtedly grab your attention.
-Lola travels the world and creates big, bright, dynamic photos of people, places and food that leap off the screen.
+She travels the world and creates big, bright, dynamic photos that leap off the screen.

 5. Travel Photographer Society